Screen Reader User Tester Training Program

 - Microsoft Edge, Mozilla Firefox, and Google Chrome (with an active Google account)

 - Zoom Application for PC (with an active account)

 The next offering of the spring 2023 Screen Reader User Tester Training (SRUTT) Program will run from Monday, April 3-Friday, May 19, 2023.
 To start your application process, please submit our pre-qualification screening assessment which is linked below.

 About David Kingsbury

 David Kingsbury has been an Assistive Technology Instructor at the Carroll Center for the Blind since 2015.
 He is also a 2007 graduate of the Independent Living Program.
 He trains people of all ages who are blind to use assistive technology tools, including screen reader programs, MS Office, web browsers, and VoiceOver on the iPhone.
 He has prepared numerous reports for the Carroll Center’s Accessibility Services Department on the accessibility of websites, PDF documents and iPhone apps.
-David is the author of books on formatting MS Word documents and web browsing with screen reader programs.
+David is the author of three books on using screen reader programs in the Windows environment.
 He is also President of the Bay State Council of the Blind, the Massachusetts affiliate of the American Council of the Blind, where he is active in policy advocacy.

 Learn More about the Program Creation

 The first-of-its-kind career development program is supported by The Gibney Family Foundation to help adults seeking employment learn the skills needed to professionally explore, test, and report about the accessibility of websites, mobile applications, and digital document files.
 Read more about the creation of the Screen Reader User Tester Training program here.